 What Is A DVI-I and a DVI-D Connector?

 Long story short, a DVI-D connector only sends out video data, while a DVI-I connector sends out both video and audio data.
-Let’s dwell on the deeper details for these two connectors.
+Let’s dwell on the deeper details of these two connectors.

 Many GPUs and motherboards have a DVI cable (Digital Video Interface) which helps them connect to a monitor or PC.
 They provide the monitor with a sharp and clear picture and high-quality audio.